ainfosec/FISSURE/README.md

 - Community members are encouraged to **submit their own challenges** for others to solve.

 Access the challenges at: [FISSURE Challenge](https://fissure.ainfosec.com/)

+## Developing with AI

+For AI-assisted development, it is often easiest to zip the relevant parts of the repository and upload them directly to the AI tool.
+This gives the model enough context to understand how FISSURE is structured and to follow existing patterns instead of generating isolated code.

+Useful directories to include are:
+- `fissure/` - core source code
+- `Plugins/` - plugin actions, operations, schemas, and examples
+- `UI/` - Dashboard UI files and styling

+For smaller changes, you can usually include only the affected files plus a nearby working example.

 ## Contributing